Virtual-box-KA/CyberSecureX-Qualifier-2-Writeups/Misc/Hidden-Whispers.md

 # Hidden Whispers

-A zip file is given, extract it.\
+A zip file *wall.jpg.gz* is given, extract it.\
-We got a image, Visually its just a wall.
+We got a image, Visually its just a wall, Nothing unsual.

 Let us check for any stegno, using